pierrot-lc/buku-merger/README.md

 # Buku Merger

-Custom git driver to handle merge conflicts of your [buku](buku) bookmarks.
+Custom git driver to handle merge conflicts of your [buku][buku] bookmarks.

 I had the idea of using git to sync my bookmarks, _which are stored as a SQLite database_.
 The first merge conflict proved me that it was a bad idea.
 But